nais/doc/nais-application/reference.md

 **Default**: `false`

 ### `spec.vault.paths[]`
-Overriding the `paths` array is optional, and will give you fine-grained control over which vault paths that will be mounted on the file system.
-Just remember that the default vaules will be overridden, and that you need to add them yourself if you have other secrets.
+Overriding the `paths` array is optional, and will give you fine-grained control over which Vault paths that will be mounted on the file system.
+Refer to the [Vault documentation](https://github.com/navikt/vault-iac/tree/master/doc) for details.
+The default path specified below will always be attemped to mounted.

 #### `spec.vault.paths[].kvPath`
 Path to Vault key/value store that should be mounted into the file system.

-**Default**: `/kv/environment/zone/application/namespace`
+**Default**: `/kv/<environment>/<zone>/<application>/<namespace>`

 #### `spec.vault.paths[].mountPath`
 File system path that the secrets will be mounted into.